Systems engineering, PhD

 Program description

-Modern industrial systems must encompass the technological, environmental, social and cultural components that impact the input, output and interactions within a system.
+Modern industrial systems must consider technological, environmental, social and cultural factors that affect the inputs, outputs and interactions within a system.

 Career outlook

-Graduates of the systems engineering doctoral program will possess the expertise to advance systems integration of key industry and government sectors.
-They will also be ready to contribute to the body of knowledge on interdisciplinary methods, techniques and strategies for designing and managing complex systems.
+Graduates of the systems engineering doctoral program gain expertise to lead systems integration in key industry and government sectors.
+They are prepared to tackle complex challenges using interdisciplinary methods and contribute original research to advance the field.

 The admission process begins by applying for graduate admission.
 The application requires that following items must be submitted: